 Introduction

 Today, people are increasingly interested in learning more about other cultures.
 Thanks to technologies that are continuously growing, it is becoming easier to establish this communication.
 On the other hand, music is a key element in our society and unites people from all over the world.
 Even so, with the exception of very international artists; we are not aware of the musical culture of countries other than our own.
-Since music is such an important cultural element in each country and in people, we intend to carry out a project that consists of offering an innovative and educational service in the form of international online radio.
+Since music is such an important cultural element in each country and in people, we intend to carry out a project that consists of offering an innovative and educational service in the form of an international online radio.

 Thus, Soundplanes wants to offer an interactive online radio service with the possibility of chatting with people from anywhere in the world.
 It will give its users the opportunity to listen to the most listened songs from each country, as well as to offer their own playlist.
 In this way, users will have the opportunity to learn new songs, as well as meet many people from around the world.